Thermodynamic cycle architecture

 Topology is fixed · scroll-wheel to zoom · drag empty space to pan

-Data flow shared by every tmhp model.
+Heating / DHW orientation of the data flow shared by cycle-resolved TMHP families.
 Bold blocks are reused across ASHPB, GSHPB, WSHPB, ASHP, and GSHP.

 The cycle solves four refrigerant state points (compressor in / out, expander in / out) plus the evaporator and condenser saturation states.
 Heat transfer at each heat exchanger is solved with an ε-NTU model.
 The evaporating temperature is left as a free parameter and chosen by minimizing compressor power, so the cycle closes on a physical optimum rather than on a fitted coefficient.

-Per-source mechanics — the outdoor coil for ASHP, the g-function borehole for GSHP, the prescribed water inlet for WSHP — live on each model’s page under Models.
-The sink side (DHW tank or building load) is documented the same way.
+Per-source mechanics — the outdoor coil for ASHP/ASHPB, the g-function borehole for GSHP/GSHPB, and the prescribed water inlet for WSHPB — live on each model’s page under Models.
+The released demand boundary (DHW tank or building load) is documented the same way.

 Composed subsystems